I. PURPOSE AND SCOPE

 VI.
 EFFECTIVE DATE, REVIEW, AND APPROVAL:

-This policy will become effective upon the date of approval by the Senior Vice President and Provost.
+This policy will become effective upon the date of approval by the Senior Vice President for Administration and Finance and the Provost and Executive Vice President.
 This Policy, and any related procedures, shall be reviewed annually.